gibbona1/ExActR/README.md

 Repository for what will hopefully be an automated programme to ingest a habitat map at two points in time and output an extent and condition account.

 Starting with an extent account to get the ball rolling.

+A demo deployment of the Extent Account Shiny App is available [here](https://gibbona1.shinyapps.io/extent_app/)